aws-samples/sagemaker-workshop/content/security_for_users/environment/secure_notebook_lab.md

 You should see a dataframe containing the lineage history of your Preprocessing job, Experiments, as well as the Commit information to Git.

 This can now be fed into a database for tracking metadata associated with any model training jobs to maintain model governance and provenance by combining SageMaker Experiments training jobs tracking with Git / CodeCommit source and version control APIs.

+Although we do not cover this here, an important topic to discuss is versioning your data.
+Data Versioning Tools such as DVC ( https://dvc.org/) are becoming more and more popular as a way to version your data to ensure that your training jobs, hosted models can be traced back to the correct data version for reproducibility purposes.

+One approach to doing that using **SageMaker Experiments** which you have learned about in this lab is to ensure that your S3 buckets have versioning enabled automatically; this way the different S3 versions of the data will be tracked by SageMaker Experiments.
+Alternatively, you can enter the VersionId as part of the **Tracker** utility that we used in this lab to keep track of the data version.

 ## Takeaways